bhalavat-nisarg/code-23032022-NisargBhalavat/README.md

 | 30 - 34.9      | Moderately Obese    | Medium risk       |
 | 35 - 39.9      | Severely Obese      | High risk         |
 | 40 and above   | Very Severely Obese | Very High risk    |

+---

+## Requirements

+To run this application on your location system, the following installations are needed:

+1. Node.Js
+2. NPM Module
+3. MongoDB

+## How to use

+-   Clone the repository
+-   Add your MongoDB localhost path in **.env.example** and rename it to **.env**
+-   Run `npm run setup-app`

+    -   This is will do a clean installation of all the node modules and setup your MongoDB database with sample documents which can be used to calculate BMI.

+-   Either run `npm run dev` to start the server in Development mode
+-   Or run `npm run start` to start the server in Production mode